TuffetSpider/Parachymistry/README.md

 Minecraft mod for Modfest 1.21 neoforge!

-Consumable focused mod with throwables/consumables taking some inspiration from medieval alchemy!
+This mod is a consumable focused mod with throwables/consumables, taking some inspiration from medieval alchemy!